This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Ecological Pyramids”.

 b) The biomass in each trophic level is always less than the below trophic level

-c) The biomass in each trophic level is entirely different compare to below one
+c) The biomass in each trophic level is entirely different compared to below one

 d) Trophic level don’t pass energy